MOONLABIISERB/marl-ecs-course/MARL_Project/README.md

    - Dynamic obstacles are introduced into the environment using pre-defined patterns or random motions.
    - The reward function has been updated to reflect the new goal of avoiding moving obstacles.

+   - You can see the video of IQN agent performance with dynamic obstacles in the video : IQN_model_eval_episode.mp4

 ### 3. **Updated Reward Structure:**

    The reward function has been updated in the following ways: